-The purpose of this document is to assist the FHWA in reviewing a State's GARVEE Program.
-The "review program" is presented as a fairly comprehensive set of questions from which FHWA officials may select those determined to be relevant in undertaking a GARVEE review, depending on the circumstances of a particular State's program.
+The purpose of this document is to assist FHWA officials in reviewing a State's GARVEE Program.
+Included are example questions from which FHWA officials may select those determined to be relevant in undertaking a GARVEE review, depending on the circumstances of the State program.
+This appendix is not intended to be a complete program review guide or a billing review guide.

-A. Review Financing Documents
+C.1 Review Financing Documents